AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 #### A.6 Dependency Descriptor Format

-To facilitate the work of selectively forwarding portions of a scalable video bitstream, as is done by a selective forwarding middlebox (SFM), for each packet, the following information is made available (even though not all elements are present in every packet).
+To facilitate the work of selectively forwarding portions of a scalable video bitstream, as is done by an SFM, for each packet, the following information is made available (even though not all elements are present in every packet).

 * spatial ID
 * temporal ID